ansys/pymechanical-stubs/README.md

 # clr-stubs

-Python stub generation system for .NET assemblies, using pythonnet These stubs are intended to be used by the autocomplete engine of editors like Atom, Sublime, and VSCode, as well as for python documentation generation (e.g. with Sphinx)
+Python stub generation system for .NET assemblies, using pythonnet These stubs are intended to be used by the autocomplete engine of editors like Atom, Sublime, and VS Code, as well as for python documentation generation (for example, with Sphinx)

 ## Why clr-stubs?